Like other departments in this

-Like other departments in France, Lot is named after the river that meanders through the beautiful countryside, where the warm shades of thick greenery obscure properties scattered along the river banks.
+region of France, Lot is named after the river that meanders through the beautiful countryside, where the warm shades of thick greenery obscure properties scattered along the river banks.
 During the French Revolution in 1790, Lot was known as Quercy, part of the original 83 departments compared to the 96 known today.
 Neighbours of Lot include Aveyron, Tarn-et-Garonne and

 Dordogne; in fact, it’s the valleys of the Lot, Dordogne and Cele, where you will find its notorious limestone highlands.
-These dramatic limestone plateaux divide the department (number 46), covering much of the North, Center and South of the region, rolling hills that shelter either side out towards the East and West.
+These dramatic limestone plateaus divide the department (number 46), covering much of the North, Centre, and South of the region, with rolling hills that shelter either side out towards the East and West.
 Also running from North to South through the middle of the Lot department is the Causses du Quercy Regional Nature Park, where almost 29,000 people live within its 176,000 hectares of magnificent landscapes.

 A Lot of Culinary Delights!